Windows Post Exploitation w/ Kyle Avery

 WHAT STUDENTS WILL BE PROVIDED WITH

-Students will receive a copy of the slides for the course, a script with instructions to create their own virtual machine, and step-by-step walkthroughs for each of the labs.
+Students will receive a copy of the slides for the course and a script with instructions to create their own virtual machine.

 TRAINER & AUTHOR

 - Lab: .Net Obfuscation with ConfuserEx and ThreatCheck

 - PowerShell OPSEC